-Link defined entertainment facilities as an integrated precinct via a Gawler Street and High Street (Church
+- Link defined entertainment facilities as an integrated precinct via a Gawler Street and High Street (Church Street) focus. - Increase connectivity / shared activites between TAFE and public entertainment activities in John Street, Civic

-Street) focus.
+Square and Pitman Park.

-- Integrate TAFE and public entertainment activities in John Street, civic square and Pitman Park. - Promote linkages from the Salisbury Recreation Precinct to the north to the Salisbury Oval to the south.
+• Promote linkages from the Salisbury Recreation Precinct to the north to the Salisbury Oval to the south.

-Council to activate public realm by promoting outdoor dining, public art/events and promotion of existing recreation and open space facilities.
+Council to activate public realm by promoting outdoor dining, public art/events and promotion of existing recreation and open space facilities as well as enhancing public realm.